 Marco Altini wrote a great post recently comparing the usage of the SDNN heart rate variability (HRV) feature to rMSSD, which is the most commonly used feature to compute HRV.
 The post was instigated by the fact that Apple has chosen to use only SDNN in the Apple Health app to compute HRV, which brings up the question: can we use SDNN instead of rMSSD?
 Marco takes his usual data-driven approach to get to the answer in this excellent post.

-TL:DR – yes we can.
+TLDR; – yes we can.
 However, we recommend you read the whole article if you have any interest in HRV.
 If you’re looking for a primer on HRV before you dive in, check this out: Heart Rate Variability Review

-One really good thing about the sports science community, is that we have settled on what feature to use when we talk about heart rate variability (HRV).
+One really good thing about the sports science community is that we have settled on what feature to use when we talk about heart rate variability (HRV).

 As many of you know, HRV can be computed in many different ways, starting from our basic unit of information, the RR intervals (beat to beat differences in instantaneous heart rate).
 The sports science community through the work of many, including Martin Buchheit, Daniel Plews, Paul Laursen, Andrew Flatt, Martin Esco, Fabio Nakamura and a few others, in the past 10-15 years, settled on rMSSD as the most meaningful and practical feature to use in applied research and real life, when working with athletes.

 Why rMSSD?
 Well, first of all, most sports scientists are physiologists, they know what they are talking about when considering physiological processes in the human body, and it turns out what also came up from all these studies, is that there is mainly one thing that can be measured using short term HRV features: parasympathetic activity.
 Without going into another primer on HRV (see this post if you are looking for one), parasympathetic activity represents our body’s rest & recovery system, and can be captured in terms of HRV: a stressor might for example induce a physiological response in terms of reduced parasympathetic activity, which translates into lower HRV as the nervous system modulates heart rhythm in response to such stressor.
-Parasympathetic activity acts quite fast, in the matter of seconds.
-How do we capture these fast changes? rMSSD, due to how it is computed (just math), captures fast changes in instantaneous heart rate, hence it reflects very well parasympathetic activity.
+Parasympathetic activity acts quite fast, in a matter of seconds.
+How do we capture these fast changes? rMSSD, due to how it is computed (just math), captures fast changes in the instantaneous heart rate, hence it reflects very well parasympathetic activity.
 It’s also easy to compute and standardized, hence we can be certain we all talk about the same thing, which is a good starting point.

 Wonderful, we have a feature that everybody agrees on, and has also a clear link to how physiology works.
 All problems are solved and we can use HRV4Training or our favorite HRV app to gather data, compare results, and learn a bit more about how our body responds to training and life stress.